Albert Kelly

-Albert Kelly (born 21 March 1991) is an Australian professional rugby league footballer who plays as a or for the Redcliffe Dolphins in the Hostplus Cup.
+Albert Kelly (born 21 March 1991) is an Australian professional rugby league footballer who plays as a or for the Cessnock Goannas in the Newcastle Rugby League.

 He has previously played for the Cronulla-Sutherland Sharks and the Gold Coast Titans in the National Rugby League (NRL), and Hull Kingston Rovers and Hull F.C. in the Super League.
 He has also spent time with the Souths Logan Magpies in the Hostplus Cup.

 Early career

 Kelly was born in Macksville, New South Wales, Australia and grew up in Kempsey, New South Wales.
+He is an Australian Aborigine of the Gumbaynggirr people.

 He started playing at the age of five, he is a product of Group 2 junior rugby league.
 He attended St Paul's College, Kempsey before moving to Sydney and attending Patrician Brothers' College, Blacktown.
 He was selected in the New South Wales under-15s Combined Catholic High Schools' rugby league side as five-eighth.
 In 2008, he played for the Australian Schoolboys where he was vice-captain.
 He was chased by the Sydney Roosters and St. George Illawarra Dragons, before being signed by the Parramatta Eels on a four-year contract.